 PIs at domestic institutions who have an active NIGMS research grant, program project grant, center grant, or cooperative agreement research program are eligible to submit a request to NIGMS for an administrative diversity supplement to the grant.
 Please see the

-Before applying, eligible PIs should contact the DSP Director,
+Before applying, eligible PIs should contact the DSP Co-Directors,

 Dr. Joyce Stamm, to discuss candidate's eligibility and the likelihood of being funded given NIGMS’ funding priorities.

 NIGMS intends to award supplements that make a strong case that the supplement will benefit the named individual(s) and not simply serve as a means of freeing up funds from a research grant or research training grant.
 For this reason, supplement requests for a candidate already being supported on the PIs research grant will be a lower priority for funding.

-Eligible grants are expected to have a reasonable period of research funding remaining at the time of the supplemental award to support the proposed research training of the individual(s) named in the supplement (e.g., a grant with approximately 2 years remaining to request a supplement for a graduate student or postdoctoral fellow, or approximately 1 year remaining for high school, undergraduate or post-baccalaureate students).
+Eligible grants are expected to have a reasonable period of research funding remaining at the time of the supplemental award to support the proposed research training of the individual(s) named in the supplement (e.g., a grant with approximately 2 years remaining to request a supplement for a graduate student, postdoctoral fellow, or investigator, or approximately 1 year remaining for high school, undergraduate, master’s or post-baccalaureate students).
 Individuals may receive support under these programs on only one grant at any time but may be supported by more than one supplement during their research training experience if well justified (see more information below regarding Award Guidance).

 NIGMS encourages applications to support individuals who do not have access to NIGMS funded research education or training programs.
 NIGMS will consider supplemental

-support of one or more individuals on a grant at the high school, undergraduate, post-baccalaureate, graduate (doctoral) student or postdoctoral fellow levels.
+support of one or more individuals on a grant at the high school, undergraduate, post-baccalaureate, master’s, graduate (doctoral) student, postdoctoral fellow, and faculty (investigator) levels.

-In addition to investigators developing independent research careers, NIGMS provides support through the DSP to individuals at the investigator level, except for established investigators (Program Directors/Principal Investigators) who become disabled during the current project period; such individuals may request funds for reasonable accommodations to permit completion of the currently-funded research project.
+In addition to investigators developing independent research careers, NIGMS provides support through the DSP to established investigators (Program Directors/Principal Investigators) who become disabled during the current project period; such individuals may request funds for reasonable accommodations to permit completion of the currently-funded research project.

 For more information, contact: